allenai/natural-instructions/tasks/README.md

 `task854_hippocorpus_classification` | Classifying whether a story is imagined, recalled, or retold (based on HIPPOCORPUS) | Classification
 `task855_conv_ai_2_classification` | Classifying whether one conversation participant is a bot or human (based on conv_ai_2) | Classification
 `task856_conv_ai_2_classification` | Classifying whether a conversation starter is written by a bot or a human (based on conv_ai_2) | Classification
-`task1115_bard_analogical_reasoning_causation` | Given an analogy that relates actions with their consequences, give the appropriate consequence of the given action | Answer Generation
-`task1116_bard_analogical_reasoning_affordance` | Given an analogy that signifies affordances give the appropriate affordance of the given action | Answer Generation
-`task1117_bard_analogical_reasoning_travel` | Given an analogy that relates places/locations to the associated travel mode, give the appropriate travel mode for the given place | Answer Generation
-`task1118_bard_analogical_reasoning_trash_or_treasure` | Given an analogy that relates items to whether they are trash or treasure, is the given item `trash` or `treasure`? | Answer Generation
-`task1119_bard_analogical_reasoning_tools` | Given an analogy that relates actions to the tools used to perform the action, give the appropriate tool for the given action | Answer Generation
-`task1120_bard_analogical_reasoning_rooms_for_containers` | Given an analogy that relates objects to the associated rooms, give the appropriate room for the given object | Answer Generation
-`task1121_bard_analogical_reasoning_manipulating_items` | Given an analogy that on manipulating items in a kitchen, give with the appropriate word | Answer Generation
-`task1122_bard_analogical_reasoning_containers` | Given an analogy that relates items to the associated containers, give the appropriate container for the given item | Answer Generation

 `task861_asdiv_addsub_question_answering` | Given a mathematical question , find the most suitable numerical answer| Answer Generation
 `task862_asdiv_multidiv_question_answering` |Given a mathematical question , find the most suitable numerical answer| Answer Generation
 `task863_asdiv_multiop_question_answering` |Given a mathematical question , find the most suitable numerical answer| Answer Generation